travitzki/BRschoolData/README.md

 # English main view
-Helps to import and label (in portuguese) Brazilian school microdata
+This R package helps to import and label (in portuguese) Brazilian school microdata

 For now works like a charm only with 2019 data.